oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-know-how-thorough-your-customers-specifications-are-there-are-5-levels/rule.md

 ---

 Different clients will have different levels of documentation on what they want to be built.
 You need to be ready to do a spec review for any one of the following 5 possible cases:

-#### Types of specifications​
+#### Types of specifications

 ### 1. I have an idea...